DexRay: A Simple, yet Effective Deep Learning Approach to Android Malware Detection based on Image Representation of Bytecode: Related Work

 \subsection{Deep Learning-based Android malware detection}

 Deep Learning techniques have been largely adopted in the development of Android malware detectors.
-They are anticipated to detect emerging malware that might escape the detection of the conventional classifiers~\cite{7846747}.
-A recent review about Android malware detectors that rely on deep learning networks has been proposed~\cite{qiu:2020}.
-MalDozer~\cite{karbab2018maldozer}, a multimodal deep learning-based detector~\cite{kim2018multimodal}, DroidDetector~\cite{7399288}, DL-Droid~\cite{alzaylaee2020dl}, Deep4Mal\-Droid~\cite{7814490}, and a deep autoencoder-based approach~\cite{wang2019effective} are examples of DL-based detectors that predict malware using a variety of hand-crafted features.
-For instance, MalDozer~\cite{karbab2018maldozer} is a malware detection approach that uses as features the sequences of API calls from the DEX file.
+They are anticipated to detect emerging malware that might escape the detection of the conventional classifiers~\citep{7846747}.
+A recent review about Android malware detectors that rely on deep learning networks has been proposed~\citep{qiu:2020}.
+MalDozer~\citep{karbab2018maldozer}, a multimodal deep learning-based detector~\citep{kim2018multimodal}, DroidDetector~\citep{7399288}, DL-Droid~\citep{alzaylaee2020dl}, Deep4Mal\-Droid~\citep{7814490}, and a deep autoencoder-based approach~\citep{wang2019effective} are examples of DL-based detectors that predict malware using a variety of hand-crafted features.
+For instance, MalDozer~\citep{karbab2018maldozer} is a malware detection approach that uses as features the sequences of API calls from the DEX file.
 Each API call is mapped to an identifier stored in a specific dictionary.
-MalDozer then trains an embedding word model word2vec~\cite{NIPS2013_9aa42b31} to generate the feature vectors.
-DroidDetector~\cite{7399288} is a deep learning-based Android malware detector that extracts features based on hybrid analysis.
-Required permissions, sensitive APIs, and dynamic behaviours are extracted and fed to the deep learning model that contains an unsupervised pre-training phase and a supervised back-propagation phases.
-Opcode sequences have been extracted and projected into an embedding space before they are fed to a CNN-based model~\cite{McLaughlin:2017}.
+MalDozer then trains an embedding word model word2vec~\citep{NIPS2013_9aa42b31} to generate the feature vectors.
 Again, most of these approaches require a feature engineering step and/or huge computation requirement that is not needed by \approachname.